Lab lessons: Latham Industries CEO shares SMB Lab takeaways

 Tracey Latham says the SMB Lab will help her company's revenue grow to $50 million in the next five years.

-W. P. Carey is pioneering a program to give Arizona’s small and medium-sized businesses (SMB) access to the resources they need to thrive.
-The SMB Lab is a first-of-its-kind initiative designed to connect Arizona’s SMB community with faculty and students, business leaders, and development professionals.
-Read about the SMB Lab’s origin here.
+W. P. Carey is pioneering a program to give Arizona's small and medium-sized businesses (SMBs) the resources they need to thrive.
+The SMB Lab is a first-of-its-kind initiative to connect Arizona's SMB community with faculty, students, business leaders, and development professionals.
+Read about the SMB Lab's origin here.

 Tracey Latham is the founder and CEO of Latham Industries, a woman-owned electronics manufacturer based in Phoenix specializing in printed circuit board assembly.
 Her company serves multiple industries, including aerospace, medical, military, and security.
-Latham was named the SBA Arizona Small Business Person of the Year in 2022.
-She says the SMB Lab gave her the tools she needs to meet her five-year goal of $50 million in revenue.
+Latham was named the 2022 SBA Arizona Small Business Person of the Year.
+She says the SMB Lab gave her the tools to meet her five-year revenue goal of $50 million.

 Question: How did you get involved with the SMB Lab?